NatelyGamer/NatelyGamer/README.md

-- 👋 Hi, I’m @NatelyGamer
+- Hi there, I’m @NatelyGamer
-- 👀 I’m interested in game development.
+- I’m interested in game development and design.
-- 🌱 I’m currently learning Computer Science.
+- I’m currently learning Computer Science at Carolina University.
-- 💞️ I’m looking to collaborate on school projects.
+- I’m looking to collaborate on school projects, pls help
-- 📫 How to reach me: don't worry, I'll call you!
+- How to reach me: You won't

 <!---
 NatelyGamer/NatelyGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.